 At Notre Dame, we are dedicated to increasing access to the One-Year and Two-Year MBA for those who are committed to grow the good in business and who are prepared for the academic rigor of a top MBA program.

 Candidates may request a test waiver once they open an application.
 They will be asked to upload a short statement to explain the request (no more than 150 words).
-Those who have already submitted an application should email us with a request and provide a statement that will be added to their application.

 Each candidate should choose whether or not they want to request a waiver of standardized test requirements based on their particular circumstances.
 Test scores do provide an additional data point in determining academic readiness.

 We will place more weight on other factors such as undergraduate GPA and course rigor.
 Requesting a waiver does not hurt your chances for admission.

 Your test scores will remain within your file.
 If your request for a test waiver is approved, your prior scores will not be included in the evaluation of your application.

 If you have taken the GMAT or GRE and feel that submitting a test score will strengthen your application, we encourage you to submit it as it will be considered as part of the admissions decision.